mindsdb/mindsdb/mindsdb/integrations/handlers/apache_doris_handler/README.md

 ## Implementation

-Since Doris uses MySQL dilect of SQL, this handler is implemented using the `mysql-connector-python` library.
+Since Doris uses MySQL dialect of SQL, this handler is implemented using the `mysql-connector-python` library.

 The required arguments to establish a connection are as follows: